Why study BSc (Hons) Nutrition at BU?

 Course review: in order to take advantage of new approaches to learning and teaching, as well as developments in practice to benefit our students we regularly review all of our courses.
 This course is currently going through this process and we will update this page to give you full information about what we will be offering once the review process has concluded.
 These changes will come into effect for all new students from September 2025.
 Applicants will be notified by our admissions team of any changes.

 The course is accredited by the Association for Nutrition, so you will be eligible to register as a Registered Associate Nutritionist when you graduate.
 Please note that the Foundation Year part of the course is not accredited.

 Explore our facilities and see more of the course

 Bournemouth University, Lansdowne Campus and Talbot Campus.
 Foundation Year: Bournemouth University, Talbot Campus.

 3 years full-time with a 4-week placement, or 4 years full-time with a 30-week minimum placement.
 Foundation Year: 4 years full-time with a 4-week placement or 5 years full-time with a 30-week minimum placement.

 Association for Nutrition

-For 2019 entry: 104 - 112 tariff points from 2 A-levels or equivalent, including 32 points in a required subject.
+For September 2024 entry: 104 - 120 UCAS tariff points to include a minimum of 2 A-levels or equivalent, including 32 points in a required subject.
 BTEC Extended Diploma: DMM in a required subject.
-For more information check out our 2019 entry requirements.
+Foundation Year: 48 - 72 UCAS tariff points.
+For more information check out our full entry requirements.